picocms/Pico/about.md

 {% capture description %}A ready-to-go, community-developed theme.{% endcapture %}
 {% include fancyboxtemplate.html %}

-* Probably move this later, but I didn't want to forget to include it in the same commit as the image file.
+* Move this to themes?
+  * Or keep at the top to better showcase?
 * Add example images for other themes.

-* insert some images showing Pico in use.
-Borrow from readme?
+* insert some more images showing Pico in use.
-  * Can the site do thumbnails and lightboxing?
-* Add a style for these images?
-Their lack of a border or shadow makes them hard to distinguish from the page background.
-  * Again, can these be thumbnailed and lightboxed?
-That might work better.
+* Better styles for these images?

 * Larger "About" portion at the beginning.
   * Should contain all the "Why's" of Pico, before the "How's"